What are some of the best essential oils for earache and how exactly do you use them? And, is there evidence to condone their use?

 OK, moving onto the next best essential oil for earache….

-Doterra is one of the leading brands of essential oils.
-If you’re wondering what’s the best Doterra essential oil for earache, consider oregano.
-Doterra essential oils for earache are numerous.
+If you’re wondering what’s the best essential oil for earache, consider oregano.
+The list of essential oils for earache are numerous.
 However, oregano is often overlooked in this department.
 Some people mix oregano oil in juice or water if they feel a cold coming on.

 Oregano oil can also be beneficial for earache.
 However, oregano oil is not for the inner ear.
 Only apply it to the outer ear.
 In addition, mix oregano oil with a carrier oil such as olive or almond.
 Carrier oils reduce the potency of the essential oil.
 Oregano works because it can help clear infections.
 Moreover, it also has analgesic properties.